immcantation/dowser/docs/topics/readBEAST.md

 quiet
 :   amount of rubbish to print to console

-full_posterior
+posterior
-:   Read in full distribution of parameters and trees?
+:   Read un full distribution of parameters and trees?
+Can be "none" to just have summary objects, "all" to have parameters, trees, and trees_with_traits, or a vector with the desired combination of "parameters", "trees_with_traits", and "trees".

 asr
 :   Log ancestral sequences?